danesherbs/articulate-rules/README.md

 # Setup

-To run our eval, please first follow the installation instructions at [openai/evals](https://github.com/openai/evals).
+To run our eval, please clone the OpenAI evals [repo](https://github.com/openai/evals) and follow the installation instructions.

-Once installed, you can run the in-distribution variant of the tasks from within the OpenAI evals repo with:
+Within the OpenAI evals repo, you can run the in-distribution variant of Articulate Rules with:

 ```bash
 oaieval <model> articulate-rules.<task>.in-distribution.<rule>